tsx-cloud/moria-docker-arm/README.md

 docker compose up -d --force-recreate
 ```

-Logs are found in `./server/Moria/Saved/Logs/` directory, and Saves are in ` ./server/Moria/Saved/SaveGamesDedicated/` directory.
+Logs are found in `./server/Moria/Saved/Logs/` directory, and Saves are in `./server/Moria/Saved/SaveGamesDedicated/` directory.

 You can now connect to your server from the game (providing that the port forwarding is set up correctly).

+*Note: read the official notes linked at the top of this README, they will tell you how to set up a password, copy the game world from your single player playthrough and more*

 ## Connecting to the server